Vermilion County Pony League Rules and Regulations

 THE FOLLOWING ARE EXAMPLES OF LEGAL AND ILLEGAL NON-WOOD BATS AND IS NOT INTENDED TO BE ALL INCLUSIVE OR ALL EXCLUSIVE:

-L. Base Lengths
+Regulation XII - Base Lengths

-Base paths shall be 80 feet in length (per IESA Exceptions).
+(a) Base paths shall be 80 feet in length (per IESA Exceptions).

-M. Courtesy Runner
+Regulation XIII - Courtesy Runner

-A courtesy runner is allowed at any time for the pitcher and catcher positions.
+(a) A courtesy runner is allowed at any time for the pitcher and catcher positions.
 The courtesy runner must be a sub (if team is batting only 9 players) or the last recorded out (if the team is batting everyone).
 This is not mandatory but recommended to speed up play.

-Protests shall be considered only when based on the violation or interpretation of a playing rule, the use of an ineligible pitcher, or the use of an ineligible player.
+(a) Protests shall be considered only when based on the violation or interpretation of a playing rule, the use of an ineligible pitcher, or the use of an ineligible player.
 No protest shall be considered on a decision involving an umpire’s judgment.
 Equipment which does not meet specifications must be removed from the game.

-The managers (or acting manager) of contesting teams only shall have the right to protest a game.
+(b) The managers (or acting manager) of contesting teams only shall have the right to protest a game.

-Protests shall be made as follows:
+(c) Protests shall be made as follows:

 (1) The protesting manager shall immediately, and before any succeeding play begins, notify the umpire that the game is being played under protest.